streamnative/pulsar-hub/offloaders/gcs/2.5.1/gcs.md

 Automatic offloading runs when a new segment is added to a topic log.
 If you set the threshold on a namespace, but few messages are being produced to the topic, offload does not work until the current segment is full.

-You can configure the threshold size using CLI tools, such as [pulsarctl](https://streamnative.io/docs/v1.0.0/manage-and-monitor/pulsarctl/overview/) or puslar-admin.
+You can configure the threshold size using CLI tools, such as [pulsarctl](https://streamnative.io/docs/v1.0.0/manage-and-monitor/pulsarctl/overview/) or pulsar-admin.

 ### Example

-This example sets the GCS offload threshold size to 10 MB using pulsarctl.
+This example sets the GCS threshold size to 10 MB using pulsarctl.

 ```bash
 bin/pulsarctl namespaces set-offload-threshold --size 10M my-tenant/my-namespace